ibm-cloud-architecture/gse-devops/ace-tekton-pipelines/README.md

   6. Click `Generate command` and copy the generated command.
   7. Log in to the **Environment Cluster** and execute the generated command.
 2. From a terminal window, log in to the OpenShift Hub Cluster with CP4MCM.
-3. Create a namespace for the `cp4i-demo-qa` environment.
+3. Create a namespace for the `cp4i-qa` environment.
 ```
-oc new-project cp4i-demo-qa
+oc new-project cp4i-qa
 ```
+4. Update the `gse-devops/ace-tekton-pipelines/cp4mcm-yamls/Channels.yaml` with the URL to the QA environment repository.
-4. Create a Channel for the QA environment repository which was forked earlier.
+5. Create a `Channel` for the QA environment repository which was forked earlier.
+The `Channel` type is `GitHub` so a deployable object will be generated by CP4MCM for the `IntegrationServer` resource.
 ```
 oc apply -f gse-devops/ace-tekton-pipelines/cp4mcm-yamls/Channels.yaml
 ```
-5. Create a PlacementRule
+6. Create a `PlacementRule`.
+This will allow CP4MCM to determine which cluster(s) to deploy an application to by matching labels.
 ```
 oc apply -f gse-devops/ace-tekton-pipelines/cp4mcm-yamls/PlacementRules.yaml
 ```
-6. Create a Subscription
+7. Create a `Subscription`.
+The subscription will deploy the resources in a `Channel` to the cluster(s) identified by a `PlacementRule`/
 ```
 oc apply -f gse-devops/ace-tekton-pipelines/cp4mcm-yamls/Subscriptions.yaml
 ```
-7. Create an Application
+8. Create an `Application`.
+The `Application` will group together different components of an application which CP4MCM will visualize using weavescope on the CP4MCM console.
 ```
 oc apply -f gse-devops/ace-tekton-pipelines/cp4mcm-yamls/Application.yaml
 ```